 Associate Professor, Acting/Directing, Associate Director of NU Theatre

 Doug directed NU’s Company, The Threepenny Opera, She Stoops to Conquer, The Real Thing, A Midsummer Night’s Dream, Into the Woods, Bat Boy: The Musical, The Drowsy Chaperone and She Loves Me.
-Besides teaching acting, directing and contemporary theatre history here, he’s tried his hand at adapting classic texts with CyranA, The Macbeth Insurgency and this season’s Pygmalion.
+Besides teaching acting, directing and contemporary theatre history here, he’s tried his hand at adapting classic texts with CyranA, The Macbeth Insurgency and last season’s Pygmalion.
 As Associate Director at The Kavinoky Theatre he directed It’s A Wonderful Life, Secret Order and Rock ‘n’ Roll.
-He is also a member of Road Less Traveled Production’s Resident Ensemble, directing premieres of Insidious, Very Fine Use of a Grenade, two Buffalo Stories events and many new play readings.
+He’s also a member of Road Less Traveled Production’s Resident Ensemble, directing premieres of Insidious, Very Fine Use of a Grenade, two Buffalo Stories events and many new play readings.
 Doug directed over thirty shows and ran Education and Outreach for eight years as Resident Director of Mill Mountain Theatre, an Equity company in Roanoke, VA.
 Acting credits include Race at RLTP, Atticus Finch at Studio Arena, Brutus with Shakespeare in Delaware Park, narration with the Buffalo Philharmonic Orchestra, the feature film Marshall, plus over three-dozen roles by Shakespeare around the country.
 Doug’s guest directed and/or taught at Virginia Tech, Franklin & Marshall and Dickinson universities and Walnut Street, McCarter, First Stage, Roanoke Children’s Theatre, Indiana Rep and Geva theatre companies.
 His MFA is from U of Delaware’s Professional Theatre Training Program.
 That last name is pronounced CHEEG-ner.